 Storing a bottle of Pinot Noir correctly helps to preserve its flavors and aromas.
 Pinot Noir should be stored in cool, dark places that are free from vibrations, such as cellars or wine fridges.
 The temperature should be between 10-15°C (50-60°F).
 The bottle should also be stored lying down so that the cork does not dry out and let in oxygen which could damage the wine.
 Finally, make sure there is enough humidity in the area where you store your Pinot Noir since too little humidity can cause corks to dry out and let in oxygen.

-See also What is the history of red wine?
+See also What is red wine?

 Aging and Cellaring of Pinot Noir Wines